 These may seem pretty strange if you don’t know my background/symptoms, so let me do a quick recap.
 One of the symptoms I have is dysaesthesia, which means my skin is painful to touch.
 This one is where the “no touching me” rule came from.
 I also hate people touching me anyway because… you know… germs.

 I really didn’t want anyone to mention my health over the weekend so that I could feel more like a normal (nearly) 18-year-old.
-Only a few days before was I told that I have Hypermobility Spectrum Disorder and probably Ehlers-Danlos Syndrome too (you can see the update of this appointment here).
+Only a few days before was I told that I have Hypermobility Spectrum Disorder and probably Ehlers-Danlos Syndrome too.
 Very few people knew I had an actual diagnosis, but people knew I had a rheumatology appointment.
 Those who did know wanted to talk to me about it, but my party was just not the time to do that!
 I even made my mum write an email about how people weren’t allowed to talk to me about my health!

 Now, these rules were broken — by me as well as other people — but it meant that not everyone was talking to me about my health, and very few people touched me.
 Yes, I was still in pain and felt sick and I couldn’t just forget that I’m chronically ill, but these rules meant that I could enjoy my party as much as possible.

 The moral of this story is to make sure you set rules and boundaries.
-It’s okay to tell people not to do things so that you can enjoy yourself.
+It’s okay to tell people not to do things so that you can have fun when you’re chronically ill.
 You need to do this so that you can enjoy yourself.

 Learn When to Say “No”